rmx-party/choodle/README.md

 # Choodle

-[Choodle](https://choodle.xyz) is a minimal onchain doodling app intended to help bring the advantages of web3 technologies to typical web users without friction.
+[Choodle](https://choodle.xyz) is a mobile-first minimal onchain doodling app intended to help bring the advantages of web3 technologies to typical web users without friction.